On online YA book reviews: “No puff pieces, mates’ raves or blurbs!”

 Trevor Agnew is a Christchurch researcher and reviewer.
 He was awarded the Storylines Betty Gilderdale Award in 2013 for outstanding service to children’s literature and literacy.
 He went in search of reviews of NZ young adult book reviews on the internet.

 Nowadays, people happily tweet, post and blog about their favourite books.
 Many newspapers and magazines have their book reviews on the internet.
-Even New Zealand Books Pukapuka Aotearoa offers free access to its review archives.
+Even New Zealand Review of Books Pukapuka Aotearoa offers free access to its review archives.

 I had wondered how young readers found their way to these reviews.
 Eirlys Hunter and her colleagues at New Zealand Books had obviously been wondering exactly the same thing.
 In October 2015, Eirlys made me an offer I couldn’t refuse.
 Was I interested in being a researcher for Hooked on NZ Books?